cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ## Editing content

 The Federalist web editor provides a simplified tool for editing your website content.
-After opening a site in the editor, you will a list of pages in your site.
+After opening a site in the editor, you will see a list of pages in your site.
 Pages are nested to reflect the menu hierarchy of your site.
 Select any page to edit its content.

 ### Main body content